Listen To Article

 The destruction caused by the Great Flood was simply incomprehensible, and its lingering memory would lead to the establishment of Blood Sacrifice Priestly Cults tasked with averting future catastrophes.

 It is in this context that the Sumerian King-Priests like Ziusudra (Noah) began the ritual of blood animal sacrifice as a means of appeasing the Gods to prevent disasters such as Comets, Meteors, drought or war.

-With the spread of civilization, the Sumerian Human Sacrifice tradition spread across the globe, with Cults being established amongst the Meso American offshoots of the Sumerian/Anunnaki Civilization such as the Maya, Aztec and Inca.
+With the spread of civilization, the Sacrifice tradition spread across the globe, with Cults being established in Mesoamerica amongst the Maya, Aztec and Inca.

 The role and importance of Sacrifice in Religion in order to avoid natural disasters can therefore be traced to Ancient Sumer and the collective memory of the trauma caused by the Great Flood.